 Japanese Encephalitis (JE)

-JE occurs in this country.
-The transmission season is typically July to October.
-Rarely cases in travellers are reported outside these months.
+JE occurs in this country, transmission season is typically May to October.
+Cases may be reported outside these months.
 Vaccine is not routinely recommended for short trips to Seoul or major cities..

 All travellers should avoid mosquito bites particularly between dusk and dawn.

 Rabies is a viral infection which is usually transmitted following contact with the saliva of an infected animal most often via a bite, scratch or lick to an open wound or mucous membrane (such as on the eye, nose or mouth).
 Although many different animals can transmit the virus, most cases follow a bite or scratch from an infected dog.
 In some parts of the world, bats are an important source of infection.